-Many people are uncomfortable with the idea of companies accessing health information.
-Find out why commercial organisations might need to use data, how the NHS works in partnership with companies, and the safeguards that are in place to protect your privacy.
+Many people are uncomfortable with the idea of private sector organisations accessing health data.
+Find out why private sector organisations might need to use data, how the NHS works in partnership with them, and the safeguards that are in place to protect your privacy.

-- Companies are involved in many ways in the delivery of care and research across the NHS, but there are strict controls on how companies can use patient data, to protect your privacy.
+- Private sector organisations are involved in many ways in the delivery of care and research across the NHS, but there are strict controls on how they can use patient data to protect your privacy.

-- Personally identifiable patient data can only be used if there is a health benefit.
+- Personally identifiable patient data can only be used if there is a clear health benefit.

 - The NHS will never share your personally identifiable data for marketing or insurance purposes (unless you specifically say that it is OK).

-Many different types of company may be allowed to use patient data, under strict conditions, for a range of purposes.
+Many different types of private sector organisations may be allowed to use patient data, under strict conditions, for a range of purposes.
 These include: